takeshape/takeshape-starter-ecommerce-kitchen-sink/README.md

 ![A screenshot of Klaviyo in the list of TakeShape services](./readme_images/klaviyo/select-klaviyo.png)

 ![A screenshot of the Klaviyo service page](./readme_images/klaviyo/add-authentication-klaviyo.png)

-### Referral Candy

-For this project, Referral Candy works without authentication.
-You don't need to edit this service.

 ### Running the Starter